lansolo99/new-react-component-ts/README.md

 Control the type of component created:

-- `functional` for a stateless functional component (default).
+- `default` for a functional component WITHOUT props.
-- `class` for a traditional Component class,
-- `pure-class` for a PureComponent class,
+- `props` for a functional component WITH base props markup.

-Legacy `createClass` components are not supported.

 **Usage:**